saadshaukat1/vue-js-ibm/README.md

 # vue-js-ibm
-Basic vue.js on IBM Cloud Foundry with CI/CD
+This is a basic vue.js app hosted on IBM Cloud Foundry with CI/CD